basheeralhader/JobFinder/README.md

 	* Usually we have to create extension for each module

 * `UseCase` - contains the application / business logic for a specific use case in your application
     * It is referenced by the `Presenter`.
 The `Presenter` can reference multiple `UseCases` since it's common to have multiple use cases on the same screen
     * It manipulates `Entities` and communicates through `Operations` to retrieve / persist the entities

 * `Entity` - plain `Swift` classes / structs
     * Enterprise wide business architecture

 ###  Project Structure
-##### This Structure was build to handle a significant expansion in the future
+*  This Structure was build to handle a significant expansion
-##### Enterprise wide and specific business were handled
+*  Enterprise wide and specific business were handled

 ![alt text](Documentation/ProjectStructure.png "Scheme")

-###  Project Mock
+###  Project Mock:

 ![alt text](Documentation/JopProviderMock.png "Scheme")

-###  Adding a New Provider
+###  Adding a New Provider:

 * Go to 'Providers' folder inside 'Entities' folder and add a new object provider based on  JSON  provider Structure
 * Then go to ProvidersUseCase class
     * Add a new case in 'JobsProviders' Enum
     * Put the providerLink as is like a provider Documentation
     * Create map provider func and connect it from main map func
     * Run :)

 * No need to do anything inside your Flow :)